mikegeyser/knockout-in-the-engine-room/README.md

 ## Work through the examples: ##

-The master branch contains the final version of everything, but please feel free to follow through the commit history (if that's your thing) or move between the branches as follows:
+The master branch contains the final version of everything (<a href="https://github.com/mikegeyser/knockout-in-the-engine-room/blob/master/knockout-in-the-engine-room.pdf">including my presentation</a>, for what that's worth), but please feel free to follow through the commit history (if that's your thing) or move between the branches as follows:

 ### Part 1: Subscriptions basics ###
 - <a href="https://github.com/mikegeyser/knockout-in-the-engine-room/tree/1-1">Step 1: Beginning</a>